lagom/lagom/docs/manual/common/guide/devmode/RunningServices.md

 In sbt, you can specify the project to run on the sbt console by simply prefixing the service project's name, i.e., `<your-lagom-project-name>/run`.

 One thing you should remember is that `run` only starts the specific service, it doesn't start neither the Service Locator, nor the Cassandra server.
 Hence, prior to manually starting services, you may want to manually start both the [[Service Locator|ServiceLocator#Start-and-stop]], and the [[Cassandra server|CassandraServer#Start-and-stop]].

+If you are using external Cassandra/Kafka , then you need to start the Service Locator and your project services concurrently as described in below steps : -

+sbt lagomServiceLocatorStart <your-project-name>/run

+Once started you can now run your other services using the above commmand : - `<your-lagom-project-name>/run`.